File Formats Reference

 Type: String

 Purpose: Metadata field that identifies the task.
-Tasks are actually matched by filename (without .md extension), not by this field.
-This field is useful for metadata and can be used in task frontmatter output.
+Tasks are matched by filename (without .md extension), not by this field.
+This field is metadata only.

 Example: